OrchardCMS/OrchardCore/src/docs/getting-started/templates/README.md

 ![image](../assets/images/templates/orchard-screencast-2.gif)

-After creating a new Web Application, Visual Studio automatically adds `Models`, `Views` and `Controllers` folders with files.
-We can delete them for now.
+Visual Studio may automatically include Models, Views, and Controllers folders with boilerplate code, depending on the template used to create the web application.
+To prevent potential conflicts with OrchardCore services, it is advisable to delete these folders.
 Finally, we will need to register Orchard CMS service in our `Program.cs` file like this:

 ```csharp